arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

-# Best Feature Selection of Breast cancer Diagnosis using Machine Learning
+# Best Feature Selection of Breast Cancer Diagnosis using Light GBM Approach

 2. **Parental Control:** Keyloggers can be utilized by parents to monitor their children's online activities, ensuring their safety and responsible internet usage.